Abhishek Bajaj: Early life

+Career

-Bajaj began his career as a model before transitioning to television.
+He began his career as a model before transitioning to television.
 He made his acting debut with Sony Entertainment Television's Parvarrish – Kuchh Khattee Kuchh Meethi (2011) and gained recognition for his role as Rahul in Dil De Ke Dekho (Sab TV).
-He has appeared in shows such as Ek Nanad Ki Khushiyon Ki Chabhi Meri Bhabhi, Bitti Business Wali, Silsila Pyaar Ka, Santoshi Maa, and Zindagi Ke Crossroads.
+He has appeared in shows such as Ek Nanad Ki Khushiyon Ki Chabhi Meri Bhabhi, Bitti Business Wali, Silsila Pyaar Ka and Zindagi Ke Crossroads.

-He made his Bollywood debut with Karan Johar's Student of the Year 2 (2019), playing Abhishek Sharma, and also appeared in the web series Boys With Toys, co-starring Vivaan Shah and Zoya Afroz, was released on an OTT platform.
-This was followed by the films Kabaad: The Coin and Chandigarh Kare Aashiqui in 2021, and Babli Bouncer in 2022.
-In 2024, he starred as Ayaan Grover in the television drama "Jubilee Talkies – Shohrat Shiddat Mohabbat".
+He made his film debut with a supporting role in Karan Johar's teen drama Student of the Year 2 (2019), playing Abhishek Sharma (A captain of Pishorilal College team), and also appeared in the web series Boys With Toys, co-starring Vivaan Shah and Zoya Afroz, was released on an OTT platform.
+This was followed by the films Kabaad: The Coin, Chandigarh Kare Aashiqui and web series Your Honor in 2021.
+In the same year in December, He appeared on the magazine cover of Entitle Magazine.
+In 2022, He starred in the movie Babli Bouncer, did five ads campaign for Muscleblaze Vite Daily multivitamin, Dr Morepan Health Muscle Food 100% Whey Protein, Muscle Blaze Fit and BGreen plant protein, also menswear ad for Marks and Spencer (M&S) India.
+A year later, He did an ads campaign for Gillete India.
+In 2024, He appeared in a music video "Dooriyan" opposite actress Zaara Yesmin, landed a web series "Nama Cool" as UP Character Chakku Pandey, and starred as Ayaan Grover in the television drama "Jubilee Talkies – Shohrat Shiddat Mohabbat".

-In August 2025, he joined Bigg Boss 19 as a contestant, but was evicted on Day 78 in November, finishing in 11th place.
-According to Filmibeat, he trended in the Top-5 worldwide on social media following his eviction from Bigg Boss 19.
+In early 2025, He walked as a showstopper for designer Alok Agarwal Jaipur Couture Show.
+In August 2025, he joined Colors TV's reality show Bigg Boss season 19 as a contestant, but was eliminated after a single fellow contestant voted him out rather than through audience voting, finishing in 11th place.

+Despite his early exit, his gameplay and instincts in the house were praised by media commentators, and he became one of the most talked-about contestants.
+During the Family Week episodes, Bajaj received significant support both inside and outside the house.
+Media reports noted that contestants’ family members expressed admiration for his gameplay and described him as a strong contender who should have remained in the competition longer.
+In January 2026, he collaborated with Pranit More on the rap song ‘Strong Vs Smart’, promoting Beast Games season 2.

 Personal life

+In 2019, Bajaj was involved in a car accident and sustained injuries to his hand, requiring 16 stitches.
+He later resumed his professional commitments.

-He was previously married and their marriage ended in a divorce.
+He was previously married, and the marriage ended in a mutual and amicable divorce after separating in 2020.